mirasac/intrdata/README.md

 ## License
 The reference material for the first part of the exam is article [Patient-specific Boolean models of signalling networks guide personalised treatments](https://doi.org/10.7554/eLife.72626) and the files attached, at version called "v2", published April 18, 2022.
 All credits go to the authors (cfr. copyright claim in the article).

-The reference material for the second part of the exam is article [Inferring the immune response from repertoire sequencing](https://doi.org/10.1371/journal.pcbi.1007873).
+The reference material for the second part of the exam is version 2 of article [Inferring the immune response from repertoire sequencing](https://doi.org/10.1371/journal.pcbi.1007873).
 All credits go to the authors (cfr. copyright claim in the article).

 Material contained in each folder `report` is regulated by the copyright statements declared in the respective article.
 Material present outside each folder `report` is my own and follows the license specified in file [LICENSE](https://raw.githubusercontent.com/mirasac/intrdata/main/LICENSE).